-The residential and business community participate in the many festivals and events held within the City, including Celebrate Highland Village, TXFallenPD Tribute Event, Christmas at the Ranch, as well as numerous runs, movies, and concerts in the park.
+The residential and business community participate in the many festivals and events held within the City, including Celebrate Highland Village, TXFallenPD Tribute Event, Christmas at the Ranch, and Concerts in the Park.

 Highland Village residents can easily walk anywhere in the City on the Inland Trail System.
 The Inland Trail main spine is a 9.83 mile, multi-use trail network connecting virtually all areas of Highland Village.
 It is designed for walking, jogging, bicycling, and meanders throughout the City connecting neighborhoods, parks, schools, retail centers, and City offices.